vpanayotovv/minesweeper/README.md

 Technology demo, programming exercise and a tribute to the classic minesweeper game.

-## Synopsis

-This is a project aiming to implement the same classic game with different web technologies.
-The goal is not to simply port the logic from one implementation to another but to follow the conventions and best practices of each programming environment.

-Minesweeper is a simple game, but it is complex enough to introduce interesting differences in how the same problems are approached by different tools and languages.

 ## Spring MVC

 This implementation is a simple "web 1.0" application.
 The aim of this application was to